 The major obstacle to meeting underserved needs, and all identified needs throughout the Action Plan, is the general lack of funding resources available, not only to DHCD, but to all public and private agencies who serve the needs of low-income and moderate-income residents.
-The District's federal resources have not kept up with inflation and, in many cases, have been reduced, and further limiting the funds available to address the needs in the community.
-The current revenue suggests the District was significantly affected by the national recession, with continued deterioration in local source revenues.
-However, unlike the rest of the nation, the economic forecasts through 2013 for the District have become slightly more optimistic.
+The District's federal resources have not kept up with inflation and, in many cases, have been reduced.